Baptism

 The Sacrament of Baptism

-In Baptism, we become members of the Body of Christ.
+In Baptism, which is the gateway to the other sacraments, we become members of the Body of Christ.
 Baptism is the sacrament through which we are cleansed of Original Sin.
 The newly baptized person receives sanctifying grace and is sealed with a permanent spiritual mark.
 The Holy Spirit moves us to answer Christ’s call to holiness.
 In Baptism, we are united to Christ in his death and resurrection.

 • In special circumstances, if the parents belong to another parish, they must submit a letter from their parish giving them permission to have the child baptized at Holy Spirit Catholic Church.

-• The Registration Form for Baptism is available at the Parochial Office.
+• The Registration Form for Baptism is available at the office.

 • Submit a copy of the birth certificate of the child to be baptized.

-• When all the paperwork has been done and completed, the concerned party can set the date for the baptism.
-Baptisms are held on the last weekend of each month Saturday and Sunday except during Lent and weeks before Christmas.
+• When all the paperwork has completed, the date for the baptism can be set.
+Baptisms are held on the last weekend of each month, Saturday and Sunday except during Lent and Advent.

-• For questions, please call the Baptism Coordinator Ms Alida Cartagena on a Wednesday during office hours 9 am to 3 pm.
+• For questions, please call the Baptism Coordinator Ms. Alida Cartagena on a Wednesday during the hours of 9 am to 12 pm.